Map implemented as a linked-list of key-value pairs ("Associations").

 Sets are partial maps from element type to unit type, i.e., the partial map represents the set with its domain.

-LIMITATIONS: This data structure allows at most MAX_LEAF_SIZE=8 hash collisions:
+This data structure allows at most MAX_LEAF_SIZE = 8

-attempts to insert more than MAX_LEAF_SIZE elements (whether directly via put
+Attempts to insert more than 8 elements with the same hash value—either directly via put

 This limitation is inherited from the underlying Trie